titodamiani/mzmine_documentation/docs/getting_started/data_conversion.md

-# Data handling (supported formats)
+# Data conversion

-MZmine supports both **open** (e.g., .mzML, .mzXML, .imzML, .netCDF, and .aird) and **proprietary** formats from
-Thermo Scientific .raw, and Bruker Daltonics .d and .tdf/tsf.
-All other raw data files from other vendors must be converted into an open format prior to the import.
-Therefore, a vendor-provided or third-party software can be used.
+MZmine supports proprietary formats from various MS vendors (see [Supported data formats](input.md#supported-data-formats)).
+Raw data files from non-supported vendors must be converted to open format prior to import in MZmine.
+For this, a vendor-provided or third-party software can be used.

-The **recommendations** for the data handling are the conversion of the raw data to centroided .mzML data files, except for timsTOF data (native .tdf and .tsf inside the Bruker .d folder), and the conversion of MS imaging data to .imzML, except for the timsTOF fleX MS imaging data.

-## Data conversion to open formats (.mzML / .imzML)
+## Open formats (mzML, imzML)

 ### MSConvert (ProteoWizard) to mzML